 def assign_biomes(self, heightmap: np.ndarray, moisture_map: np.ndarray) -> np.ndarray:

-"""Biome assignment by Whittaker biome diagram"""
+"""Biome assignment using Whittaker biome diagram"""

 biome_map = np.zeros_like(heightmap, dtype=int)